Andeer: Demographics

 Andeer has an unemployment rate of 1.03%.
 As of 2005, there were 19 people employed in the primary economic sector and about 7 businesses involved in this sector.
 89 people are employed in the secondary sector and there are 13 businesses in this sector.
 269 people are employed in the tertiary sector, with 41 businesses in this sector.

 The historical population is given in the following table:

 Weather

 Andeer has an average of 102.1 days of rain per year and on average receives 933 mm of precipitation.
 The wettest month is August during which time Andeer receives an average of 122 mm of precipitation.
-During this month there is precipitation for an average of 11.4 days.
+During that month, there is precipitation for an average of 11.4 days.
 The driest month of the year is February with an average of 38 mm of precipitation over 11.4 days.